 - Joao Lourenço studied at the Industrial Institute of Luanda and later participated in the liberation struggle in Ponta Negra.
 The MPLA’s war against the rebels became young Lourenco’s first professional area of work.

 - Lourenco was the First Vice-President of the National Assembly from 2003 to 2014.
-He was the country’s defense minister from April 2014 and he was designated as Vice-President of the MPLA in August 2016.
+He was the country’s Defense minister from April 2014 and he was designated as Vice-President of the MPLA in August 2016.

-- In 2003, he almost killed his political career when he put himself forward as a possible successor in the country’s highest political office as dos Santos began openly thinking about stepping down but dos Santos actually had no such plans of setting down.
+- In 2003, he almost killed his political career when he put himself forward as a possible successor in the country’s highest political office as dos Santos began openly thinking about stepping down but dos Santos actually had no such plans of stepping down.
 Dos Santos had simply wanted to find out whether there were opponents with ambitions of power within the MPLA.

 - After that, it took 10 years for Joao Lourenco to recover from the faux pas.
 In December 2016, however, he got back into the fold.
 Following a proposal by party chairman dos Santos, the central committee of the ruling party decided to place Lourenco as No. 1 on its ticket for the August 2017 poll, making him the party’s presidential candidate.